 The group raised the funds through student activities provided to the greater student body.
 The efforts were well received, especially with WPP being the named beneficiary.
 Events included Trivia Nights, volleyball tournaments, tee-shirts, sales of snacks, the list went on.
 The SMS executive leadership has expressed the intention to make similar donations continuously, at least every term.

-Lauren McIntosh of the WPP was very appreciative and lauded the close working relationship between the school and the organization, calling to mind the continuing medical education seminars that the fifth term students participate in, and the interactions they engage in with medical and surgical experts and patients on WPP clinic days.
-“The fact that they have taken the initiative to consider WPP and give back to the society makes us feel very warm and proud.
-We are the hub for the Eastern Caribbean here in St. Vincent, so the fact that they’ve spearheaded this initiative and brought it back home is great."
+Lauren McIntosh of the WPP was very appreciative and lauded the close working relationship between the school and the organization, calling to mind the continuing medical education seminars that the fifth-term students participate in, and the interactions they engage in with medical and surgical experts and patients on WPP clinic days.
+“The fact that they have taken the initiative to consider WPP and give back to society makes us feel very warm and proud.
+We are the hub for the Eastern Caribbean here in St. Vincent, so the fact that they’ve spearheaded this initiative and brought it back home is great.”